-This GWAR course fulfilled the mandatory, upper-division, intensive writing requirement that all SF State students, regardless of academic major, must complete toward earning bachelor’s degrees.
-Most of SF State’s journalism writing courses — including mine — cap the number of students per class at 20.
+This GWAR course fulfilled the upper-division, intensive writing requirement that all SF State students, regardless of academic major, must complete toward earning bachelor’s degrees.
+Most SF State’s journalism writing courses — including mine — cap the number of students per class at 20.

 I encourage you to follow along on Twitter to see how the semester unfolded. @WriteOnWilma

 My students’ assigned stories include spot news, breaking news, profiles of people in their beat neighborhoods, crime and fire news and features, plus public meetings during which city councils and school boards voted on constituent matters.
 Many of their capstone project stories – 1,000 words or longer – are featured in this blog, too.

 Look for the lime-green index on our homepage to browse the categories, which also include beat neighborhoods.